 A minimum viable bureaucracy is defined as having the least amount of governing bodies and processes needed to carry out the function(s) of an organization without impeding the delivery of customer value.
 It helps to achieve business agility by reducing decision latency (time to make a decision), which has been noted as a primary driver of success.2

 In order to begin implementing Scrum@Scale, it is essential to be familiar with the Agile Manifesto and the Scrum Guide.
 A failure to understand the nature of agility will prevent business agility from being achieved.
 If an organization cannot Scrum, it cannot scale.

 Purpose of the Scrum@Scale Guide

-This guide contains the definitions of the components that make up the Scrum@Scale framework, including its scaled roles, scaled events, and enterprise artifacts, as well as the rules that bind them together.
+This guide provides the definition of Scrum@Scale and the components of its framework.
+It explains the scaled roles, scaled events, and enterprise artifacts, as well as the rules that bind them together.

 Scrum: A framework within which people can address complex adaptive problems, while productively and creatively delivering viable products of the highest possible value.

 The Scrum Guide describes the minimal set of components that creates a team environment that drives innovation, customer satisfaction, performance, and happiness.
 Scrum utilizes radical transparency and a series of formal events to provide opportunities to inspect and adapt a team and its product(s).